In election year, German unions eye more robust wage gains

 But Bofinger is in the minority.
 Other economists say offering wage rises above productivity gains would harm Germany, especially at a time when the economy is slowing.

-Data from the European Commission shows German labour costs rose faster than the EU average in 2011 for the second time this millennium.
+Data from the European Commission shows German labor costs rose faster than the EU average in 2011 for the second time this millennium.
 They are seen doing so again in 2012 and 2013.

-Europe's largest economy grew by just 0.7 percent last year and the government expects meagre growth of 0.4 percent in 2013.
+Europe's largest economy grew by just 0.7 percent last year and the government expects meager growth of 0.4 percent in 2013.

 Dieter Hundt, president of Germany's employers federation, dismisses demands of more than 6 percent as incomprehensible.